Kakiooo/EnemyMovementLogic-For-XCom/README.md

 ## Logic of Code
 <br/>-First Enemy will get a list that contain all the Transform info of the Barricades which is also called Covers.
 <br/>-Then enemy will first search for random closest cover to go
 <br/>-After all enemy got cover, enemy will start to search for next cover to go.
-During this time, the sequence for enemy to move on will be shuffled by enemy manager.
-Then Enemy will first determine if player are in their detectable range * if player are in the range, enemies will search for closest cover to go or retreat when player get closer to them. * if player is outside the range, enemies will go after player by go to the covers that are closer to players.
+Enemy will first determine if player are in their detectable range * if player are in the range, enemies will search for closest cover to go or retreat when player get closer to them. * if player is outside the range, enemies will go after player by go to the covers that are closer to players.
+<br/>-Enemy will search for covers on their turns, but the sequence for enemy to move on will be shuffled by enemy manager.
+So that enemy will not always move in the same order.
+<br/> FYI: Enemy will only run cover search once time instead update the cover info all the time in UPDATE() function. //Bool like IsMyTurn is to make searching only run once.
+## More Info
+-The Script uses unity package called AI Navigation to make enemy has the pathfinding ability, may need to install the package before using the Script.// _Nav_Enemy.destination = _sidePos; is to set the target pos for enemy
+<br/>-